-At the federal level, we must continue to look for ways to help employers who wish to do so to start their own retirement plans.
+At the federal level, we must continue to look for ways to help employers who wish to do so to start their own retirement plans for their employees.
 The Small Business Administration estimates that about 60 million Americans work for small businesses.
-To help make it easier and less expensive for these employers to establish retirement plans, as well as to encourage individuals to save more of their own hard-earned money, Senator Hassan and I have introduced the "Retirement Security Act."
-And, to provide greater flexibility and access to both employees and their employers seeking to use the popular SIMPLE plans as an option for saving for retirement, I have also introduced the SIMPLE Plan Modernization Act with my colleague, Senator Mark Warner.
+To help make it easier and less expensive for these employers to establish retirement plans, as well as to encourage individuals to save more of their own hard-earned money, Senator Hassan and I have introduced the Retirement Security Act.
+And, to provide greater flexibility and access to both employees and their employers seeking to use the popular SIMPLE plans as an option for saving for retirement, I have also introduced a second bill, the SIMPLE Plan Modernization Act, with my colleague, Senator Mark Warner of Virginia.

-We know that when full-time employees have access to retirement plans, approximately 85 percent contribute.
+We know that when full-time employees have access to retirement plans, on average 85 percent will contribute.
 Clearly, increasing access to employer-sponsored plans is a vital part of ensuring retirement security.

 This is a significant public policy problem that requires bipartisan solutions.
-After spending decades in the workforce, seniors should be confident that they will have the money needed to pay their bills and enjoy their retirement, without fear that they will fall into poverty during their golden years.
+The longer that we ignore the looming retirement crisis, the worse that is will become.
+After spending decades in the workforce, seniors should be confident that they will have the money needed to pay their bills and enjoy their retirement, without the fear that they will fall into poverty during their golden years.
+I look forward to our discussion today with the exceptional panel we have assembled.